anmaxvl/anmaxvl.github.io/about.md

 permalink: /about/
 ---

-This is a TensorFlow newbe blog.
-I will be sharing my experience with TensorFlow and try to explore what it is capable of.
+My name is Maksim (Max), I do software engineering.
+Mostly use Python and technologies around it and at some point of my career I would like to do more in ML field.

-If you have any questions I will be greatfull to answer them (if I can, of course).
-You can contact me through e-mail or twitter
+If you have any questions I will be happy to answer them.